Backpacking or Cycling Taiwan: a Spicy 12-Steps Itinerary

 Planning your Taiwan Backpacking or Cycling itinerary

 If you decided to explore Taiwan by bike, congratulations, you made the right choice!
-We indeed mentioned Taiwan as one of the best destinations for cycle touring beginners.
+We did indeed mention Taiwan as one of the best destinations for beginner cycle tourists.

-If your plan is to stick to the coast, there’s pretty much one sole road to follow, with little detours available from time to time.
-The scenery is stunning almost everywhere along the east coast.
+If you plan to stick to the coast, there’s pretty much one road to follow, with occasional detours.
+The scenery is stunning almost everywhere along the East Coast.

-You’ll only have to make a choice south of Hualien when the road splits in three.
-Remember that Highway 9 is the main one, so the one with heavier traffic, we advise choosing Road 193 or sticking to the coast (Highway 11).
-This is not the most spectacular section of the East Coast, but still nice, and the traffic is light enough.
+You’ll only have to make a choice south of Hualien when the road splits into three.
+Remember that Highway 9 is the main route, with heavier traffic, so we advise choosing Road 193 or sticking to the coast (Highway 11).
+This is not the most spectacular section of the East Coast, but it’s still nice, and the traffic is light enough.

 South of Taitung, where those three roads converge, is the ugliest stretch of road, the scenery is still cool from time to time but you won’t enjoy much of it, you’ll be busy watching yourself from the many trucks and tour buses.